Leave Your Message

 transfer of heat energy

 Many readers will be confused after seeing this, what is heat conduction?
 What is thermal radiation?
 What's the matter with low emissivity?
 This starts with how heat energy is lost.
-Diaat transfer believes that there are three major ways to transfer heat energy from one object to another: heat conduction, heat convection and heat radiation.
+Heat transfer believes that there are three major ways to transfer heat energy from one object to another: heat conduction, heat convection and heat radiation.
 When we touch a cold metal surface with our hands, we feel cold because heat energy flows from the warmer hand to the cooler metal.
 This method of heat exchange in direct contact between solid and solid is called heat conduction.

 The breeze blew and we felt cool.
 From the perspective of heat transfer, this is the flow of air taking away heat from the surface of our skin through thermal convection.